bucs110fall2023/final-project-happyme/README.md

     Test Steps:
         1. Start the game.
         2. Click on the Start Button.
-        3. Press the left arrow key 3-4 times.
+        3. Press the left arrow key 1-2 times.
         4. Verify that the player moves left.
-        5.Press the right arrow key 3-4 times.
+        5.Press the right arrow key 1-2 times.
         6.Verify that the player moves right.
-        7.Press the up arrow key 3-4 times.
+        7.Press the up arrow key 1-2times.
         8.Verify that the player moves up.
-        9.Press the down arrow key 3-4 times.
+        9.Press the down arrow key 1-2 times.
         10.Verify that the player moves down.
     Expected Outcome: The player should move left, right, up, and down in response to the arrow key inputs.

 Test Case 3: Collision Detection
-    Test Description: Ensure that collisions between the player and fishtanks are detected correctly without going off the screen.
+    Test Description: Ensure that the player can collide with fishtanks without going off the screen.
     Test Steps:
         1. Start the game.
         2. Click on the Start Button.